LEEYJ1021/structural-signal-irrelevance/README.md

 support for a mechanism-level explanation*, explicitly not a confirmed causal chain.
-An earlier internal draft did frame this as a "confirmed causal chain" on the strength of 3-of-4 signals plus the structural fact above; `docs/METHODOLOGY_NOTES.md` entry B5 documents why this was retracted — 3-of-4 statistically-detected, cross-sectional, non-identified associations, run on sub-clusters with G≈13–72 (below the conventional threshold for reliable cluster-robust inference), cannot support language as strong as "establishes" or "confirms."
+An earlier internal draft did frame this as a "confirmed causal chain" on the strength of 3-of-4 signals plus the structural fact above; `docs/METHODOLOGY_NOTES.md` entry B5 documents why this was revised — 3-of-4 statistically-detected, cross-sectional, non-identified associations, run on sub-clusters with G≈13–72 (below the conventional threshold for reliable cluster-robust inference), cannot support language as strong as "establishes" or "confirms."